Izzygit/IzzFloatArchive/0.9.1.0a/README.md

 -MODIFIED WITH NO ACCELERATION LIMIT/ NO TRACTION CONTROL.
 This is for testing high power motors like the superflux.

--Adds surge behavior with differntial pitch trigger
+-Adds surge behavior with differential pitch trigger

 Version 0.9.0.1